thomasgalland/hlsdump/README.md

 Hlsdump
 =======

-This is a library for node.js to dump (c)Apple Http Live Streaming protocol.
+This is a library to node.js for dumping (c)Apple Http Live Streaming protocol.

 What is (c) Apple Http Live Streaming protocol (HLS) ?
 ------------------------------------------------------